 You want a well-draining bed to plant your zinnias, you don’t want them sitting in water.

-pinching back
+Pinching back

 Although this seems counterintuitive a way to get fuller zinnias with more blooms is to do something called “pinching” the plant.